This example demonstrates how to use primitives to embed a large number of websites in parallel.

 Next, we define a class that will hold the model and the logic to extract a document from a URL and embed it.

-Later, we'll instantiate this class with rh.module
+Later, we'll instantiate this class with kt.cls

-and send it to the Runhouse cluster.
-Then, we can call
+and send it to the remote compute.

 class URLEmbedder: def __init__(self, **model_kwargs): from sentence_transformers import SentenceTransformer self.model = torch.compile(SentenceTransformer(**model_kwargs)) def embed_docs(self, url: str, **embed_kwargs): from langchain_community.document_loaders import WebBaseLoader from langchain_text_splitters import RecursiveCharacterTextSplitter docs = WebBaseLoader(web_paths=[url]).load() splits = RecursiveCharacterTextSplitter( chunk_size=1000, chunk_overlap=200 ).split_documents(docs) splits_as_str = [doc.page_content for doc in splits] embedding = self.model.encode(splits_as_str, **embed_kwargs) return embedding